rust-lang-ua/rustcamp/2_idioms/2_2_mem_replace/README.md

 Task 2.2: Swapping values with `mem::replace`
 =============================================

-As 📚 [Rust] implies ❓ [move semantics][1] by default and quite strict 📚 [borrowing rules][2], often, there are situations (especially, with large `struct`s and `enum`s) where mutating value in-place or values swapping may not be allowed by borrow checker, which is quite confusing and leads to doing needless clones (so providing redudant performance costs).
+As 📚 [Rust]⏱0.25h implies ❓ [move semantics][1]⏱0.5h by default and quite strict 📚 [borrowing rules][2]⏱0.25h, often, there are situations (especially, with large `struct`s and `enum`s) where mutating value in-place or values swapping may not be allowed by borrow checker, which is quite confusing and leads to doing needless clones (so providing redudant performance costs).
 For example:
 ```rust
 impl<T> Buffer<T> {
     fn get_and_reset(&mut self) -> Vec<T> {